The perfect summer appetizer, this octopus salad is bursting with Mediterranean flavors. It's ready in about 15 minutes!

 Notes

 - Since this recipe relies on fully cooked octopus, it will only be as good as the octopus you purchase.
 Octopus is typically boiled until tender, then added to recipes as is or quickly grilled or sauteed.
 It can become tough and gummy when overcooked.
-I find that the octopus sold at Wild Fork Foods is excellent.
-Most pieces are nice and tender.
-Very few are gummy.
+The octopus sold at Wild Fork Foods is excellent.
+Most pieces are nice and tender, and very few are gummy.
 It comes frozen, so fully defrost it before using it.

 - If you'd like to lower the sodium content, you can use less salt.
 The octopus and olives are pretty salty, so depending on your palate, you might find that added salt isn't needed.
 Taste and decide for yourself.